ssssi/freqtrade_strs/README.md

 ## some strategies.

 ## Don't try to create a complex strategy.
 Simple is often the most effective.

+# This strategy is a very simple strategy, you can expand it freely, I believe you can do better.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## How do i hyper my str(current use is E0V1E.py).